Ironing Out The Facts About Iron

 How much iron do we need?

 There are times, however, when iron-deficiency does occur, although this is relatively uncommon.
-Iron supplements should not be needed unless you have been diagnosed by your doctor as iron deficient.
+Iron supplements should not be taken unless you have been diagnosed by your doctor as iron deficient.
 Illness, a heavier-than-normal menstrual flow, chemotherapy and kidney conditions can all have a negative impact on red blood cells, leading to iron deficiency.

 - Meats, fish and poultry including beef, turkey, lamb, liver, chicken, eggs, shrimp, tuna and scallops;